 The centre of a runway may be marked with a broken white line made up of several lines close together.
-Each group is 30 m in length with 30 m gap in between.

-Figure 19 - Runway Centre-line Markings
+Figure 20 - Runway Centre-line Markings

 9.3.4 Touch Down Zone Marking and Aiming Point Markings

 Touch Down Zone Markings are used to help pilots identify the portion of a runway, beyond the threshold, where landing airplanes are intended to first contact the runway.